RaspAP/raspap-docs/docs/insiders.md

 ![](https://i.imgur.com/eEXpMlO.png)

-RaspAP is rolling out a [sponsorware release model](https://github.com/sponsors/RaspAP), which means that new features are first exclusively released to sponsors as part of **Insiders**.
+Development of RaspAP is made possible thanks to a sponsorware release model.
+This means that new features are first exclusively released to sponsors as part of **Insiders**.
 Read on to learn how sponsorship works, and how easy it is to get access to Insiders.

 ## How sponsorship works
 New features first land in [**Insiders**](https://github.com/sponsors/RaspAP), which means that *sponsors will have access to them immediately*.
 Every feature is tied to a funding goal in monthly subscriptions.
 When a funding goal is hit, the features that are tied to it are merged back into the [public RaspAP repository](https://github.com/RaspAP/raspap-webgui) and released for general availability.